 MCU will collect data at sampling rate 44.1 kHz from A/D port and write data into memory and perform FFT.
 Before FFT decimation is required to reduce the amount of data.
-As learned from ECE310, decimation will cause aliasing.
-Thus a Low-Pass-Filter is needed before performing FFT.
+As learned from digital signal processing, decimation will cause aliasing.
+Thus, a Low-Pass-Filter is needed before performing FFT.
 A simple averaging should be sufficient.
 The melody store in memory of MCU will be played back through the build in D/A module.

-Requirement Verification Sampling sound data with A/D module at sampling frequency 44kHz.
-Perform pitch detection, the delay of result is less than 1s, and the rate of sample possessed is more than 10k sample/sec.
-Playback stored sound data with a Assemble the MCU on PCB, connect all the required capacitors and resistors.
+Requirement Verification Sampling sound data with A/D module at sampling frequency 44.1kHz.
+1. Assemble the MCU on PCB, connect all the required capacitors and Perform pitch detection, the delay of result is less than 250 ms, and the rate of sample possessed is more than 10k sample/sec. resistors.
 Connect the Wave generator to MCU through audio jack.
 MCU read data with its A/D module.
 Set the wave generator at 22kHz.
-Output the data through serial port, speaker. performing FFT with matlab.
+Playback stored sound data with a speaker.
+Output the data through serial port, performing FFT with matlab.
 Ensure the highest peak is at 22kHz.
-2. Connect the audio javt to wave generator.
-Read input data from wave generator.
-Perform the pitch detection algorithm on the collected data.
-Communicate with MCU by serial port to ensure the result of pitch detection is correct.
-Record the time takes to perform pitch detection with build in time lib.
-Ensure the time is less than 1 second.
-3. Record music with microphone.
-Store the data on memory.
-Playback the stored music.
-Ensure the music can be recognized by human.
+2. Connect the GPIO pins of MCU to